qwc/cmdlineoptions/README.md

-This is the goal of this project.
+This is a goal of this project.

-The second goals of this project are a personal ones:
+The main goals of this project are a personal ones:
 - to have fun programming similiar behaving code in different languages
 - learning new programming languages through adding them to this repository